About acupuncture

 Acupuncture offers a gentle yet powerful way to support health and well-being.

-In Traditional Chinese medicine (TCM), Qi is the energy that ignites all processes in the body ~ Qi is life!
-It travels in the body through meridians, or channels.
-Acupuncture is about understanding the root of illness and disharmony in the body and tapping into our energy source and flow.
+In The Far East acupuncture is fully part of mainstream healthcare.
+It’s about understanding the root of illness and disharmony in the body and tapping into our energy source and flow.
 When pain and illness occur, our Qi becomes blocked or stagnant.
 Acupuncture treatment involves the insertion of very fine, sterile needles into specific points on the body to restore Qi flow, unlocking our body’s natural healing processes.
-The needles also connect with the fascial network, which acts as an internal messenger system in our bodies.

 This empowering system of preventative medicine believes in finding the underlying root cause of health concerns and treating the whole of an individual rather than symptoms alone.
 It recognises that body, mind, and spirit are made up of the same five elements found in nature, and that our health and wellbeing are dependent on them co-existing in balance and harmony.